EXTRA help is now available for the Hartlepool people who like to research their family tree.

 Help is available from the friendly staff at the library in York Road, including Sandra McKay .

 Anyone wanting more information on Tracing Your Ancestors can contact the library’s reference section on (01429) 242909.

 l A FAMILY history group is the place to be for people interested in genealogy.

-The Hartlepool Headland Local History Group has around 30 members and holds two monthly meetings, one on general history and one which is an absolute must for people interested in family trees.
+The Hartlepool Headland Local History Group has around 30 members and holds two monthly meetings, one on general history and one for people interested in family trees.